amanshah2711/chess-react/README.md

 ### `yarn install && pip install -r requirements.txt`

-This command installs the necessary dependencies for Python and Node.
+This command installs the necessary dependencies for Node and Python, respectively.

 ## 2) Running Locally